windweller/Tinker/README.md

 ## Design Philosophy

 We want to make standard large file ML/NLP processing as smooth as easy as possible, even for computers with less power/memory.
 We only keep operations within one module coherent.
 Operations between modules or involves several modules will be provided with files saving/reading as buffer.
+If no explicit location specified, Tinker will create temporary files that will be deleted after JVM exits.

 ## Customization